- ORDER: Caprimulgiformes

 - Colibri de Costa (French)

 Putting up a sugar water feeder may give you an opportunity to watch a Costa's Hummingbird up close.
 Use a ratio of one-part table sugar dissolved in four parts water, and don’t use food coloring.
+Adding native flowers to your yard is another way to attract hummingbirds.
 Learn more about feeding hummingbirds.